HabanaAI/Model-References/TensorFlow/computer_vision/SSD_ResNet34/README.md

 ## Model Overview

-This directory provides a script to train the Single Shot Detection (SSD) (Liu et al., 2016) with backbone ResNet-34 trained with COCO2017 dataset on Habana Gaudi (HPU).
+This directory provides a script to train the Single Shot Detection (SSD) (Liu et al., 2016) with backbone ResNet-34 trained with COCO2017 dataset on Intel® Gaudi® AI Accelerator (HPU).
 It is based on the MLPerf training 0.6 implementation by Google.
 The model provides output as bounding boxes.

 To see the changes implemented for this model, refer to [Training Script Modifications](#training-script-modifications).